 - Mix in the rest of the ingredients until smooth.

 - Microwave for 45-60 seconds depending on the power of your microwave oven (mine is 1200 watts and took 45 seconds).

-- Cool a few minutes, but serve topped with a dollop of whipped cream, small scoop of ice cream, berries, fudge sauce, caramel sauce, chocolate shavings, if desired.
+- Cool for a few minutes, and serve topped with a dollop of whipped cream, a small scoop of ice cream, berries, fudge sauce, caramel sauce, or chocolate shavings, if desired.

 Adpated from Gemma's Bigger Bolder Baking.
 Gemma used a small egg, but I didn't want to purchase a whole carton.
 You may use a small egg, whisked, instead of 3 tablespoons.

 Check the expiration date on your baking powder.
 It often expires before you can use it all.
 To test, put a spoonful in a cup of very hot water.
 If fresh, it will bubble vigorously.

 Amount Per Serving: Calories: 390Total Fat: 17gSaturated Fat: 6gTrans Fat: 0gUnsaturated Fat: 9gCholesterol: 172mgSodium: 204mgCarbohydrates: 53gFiber: 3gSugar: 32gProtein: 11g